Zohiu-Minecraft/.github/profile/README.md

 ## Zohiu Minecraft
-This is where I put all my repos related to Minecraft.
+I make quite a lot of plugins, but I don't want my account to be cluttered with them.
+That's why I put my plugins here.